BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - Heroic March

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Master of Reserves** `PASSIVE` - In Scenarios where you roll for Warbands to arrive, even if Guritz is not on the battlefield, you may modify the roll for Guritz' Warband by +1 or -1.
+- **Master of Reserves** `PASSIVE`

+In Scenarios where you roll for Warbands to arrive, even if Guritz is not on the battlefield, you may modify the roll for Guritz' Warband by +1 or -1.
 If he is already on the battlefield, you may modify the roll for other Warbands in your army.

-- **End the Race of Man** `ACTIVE` - Whilst Engaged in Combat with an enemy Man model, Guritz gains a +1 bonus to his Fight value.
+- **End the Race of Man** `ACTIVE`

+Whilst Engaged in Combat with an enemy Man model, Guritz gains a +1 bonus to his Fight value.

 </div>